 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.
 This content is intended for readers who are 21 and over. #ShareBoen #BestLifeWithBoen #CollectiveBias

-The California Aperitivo takes all of the goodness of the traditional Northern Italian Aperitivo and adds localized farm to table fare.
-Perfect for small gatherings, a plate full of whatever is fresh and in season can be enjoyed before heading out for dinner.
+This seasonal California Aperitivo takes all of the goodness of the traditional Northern Italian Aperitivo and adds a local farm to table twist.
+This plate is full of fresh, local ingredients and is perfect for small gatherings with LOTS of wine and excellent conversation.

 An aperitivo drink should pair well with snacks, with a focus on cheeses, cured meats, and whatever fruits or vegetables are currently in season.
 The goal is to enjoy small bites and keep yourself from feeling famished while waiting for your actual dinner.
 While preparing a California Aperitivo in February, I found blood oranges to be prolific at the farmer’s market.
 Stopping at the local cheese monger, I grabbed a few soft cheeses made from goats and sheep nearby.

 For the sake of satisfying both my personal requirement of local foods, as well as wanting my friends to have a good variety for their own pallets and dietary restrictions, I stopped by the store and picked up a few more things.

 While there are many appropriate choices, I found an exceptional paring for the aperitivo to be a Pinot Noir I picked up at a retailer nearby.
 Smooth and rich, the pinot pairs beautifully with the farm to table cheeses and fruits selected.